• Skip to primary navigation

 Compared to the 25 cents per kWh you’d pay the utility company over the same time, it’s not a bad deal.

 Now, let’s talk about the upfront costs.
-A typical 5 kW system in Ohio will cost about $19,000, which is less than in some other Midwest and Southern states.
+A typical 5 kW system in Ohio will cost about $19,000, less than in some other Midwest and Southern states.

 The federal solar tax credit will reduce that total by $5,700 (30 percent), leaving homeowners with a bill of just under $15,000.